 And this first-year theme could be extended well beyond the woods’ borders, as well, including scenes around, say, Hagrid’s hut or other nearby locales – maybe riders will even be expected to help the fabled trio complete the gauntlet of challenges in order to reach the fabled Sorcerer’s Stone deep within Hogwarts Castle.
 (Seeing as how the Wizarding World’s placement in the Potter timeline is already so schizophrenic – Escape from Gringotts occurs during the last movie, while all the rest of Diagon Alley is set somewhere in the first half of the series, just as one for-instance – having a ride version of Sorcerer’s Stone wouldn’t at all be a problem.)

-Which path do you think Universal, Warner Bros., and Jo Rowling need to take?
+Which path do you think Universal, Warner Bros., and JK Rowling need to take?
 Let us know in the comments below or over on our Facebook group.

-And, in the meantime, for the latest news, tips, and rumors at Universal Orlando, Walt Disney World, and other Orlando attractions, be sure to follow Orlando Informer on Facebook, Twitter, and Instagram.
+And, in the meantime, for the latest news and tips from Universal Orlando, Walt Disney World, and other Orlando attractions, be sure to follow Orlando Informer on Facebook, Twitter, and Instagram.

 So I believe the best ride replacement would be a Forbidden Forest ride, featuring Acromantulas, and perhaps Centaurs.
 And perhaps in the Queue area feature Gwarp in one part, and the Ford Anglia.
 Should be a dark, cool and eerie feel… It could be perhaps an escape ride.